dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 :title: The Marvellous & Incomplete Compendium of Reddit Automatons
 :slug: the-marvellous-incomplete-compendium-of-reddit-automatons
-:date: 2013-06-14 19:23:22
+:date: 2013-06-19 19:48:54
 :tags: reddit, bots
-:status: draft
 :meta_description: Reddit had 71.4m visitors last month, with over 2.3m people logged in.
 I say people - but it turns out that not all of the denizens of Reddit are human.
-There are also 'bots.
+There are also bots.
 Lots and lots of bots...
 :thumbnail: /static/images/reddit-bots-diagram.png

 .. figure:: /static/images/reddit-bots-diagram.png